okta/okta.github.io/_source/_posts/2017-12-21-spread-serverless-holiday-cheer.md

 {% img blog/serverless-holiday-cheer/cheer-method-setup.png alt:"Define a method for the /cheer resource" width:"700" %}{: .center-image }

 Click **Save** to create the method definition.
-On the Method Execution screen, click Test and pick a method (GET or POST) to send to your function.
+On the Method Execution screen, click **Test** and pick a method (GET or POST) to send to your function.
 If everything is configured correctly, you'll see the JSON response on the right.

 You're almost there!
 From the Actions button, choose **Deploy API**.
-Create a new stage called `production` and click Deploy.
+Create a new stage called `production` and click **Deploy**.
 When the API is deployed, you'll get an Invoke URL like:

 ```
 https://blah.execute-api.us-east-1.amazonaws.com/production